mckenzielee/Qi-Docs/docs/Qi_Types.rst

 Creates the specified type.
 If a type with the same Id already exists, the definition of the type is updated.

-Note that a type cannot be updated if any streams are associated with it.
+Note that a type cannot be updated if any streams or views are associated with it.
 Also, certain parameters, including the type id, cannot be changed after they are defined.